-The Ladder Alliance mission is to provide women victims of domestic violence or low–income women with the tools to lead self-reliant, independent, and successful lives.
+Providing women victims of domestic violence and low–income women with the tools to lead self-reliant, successful and independent lives.

 Learn computer navigation basics, keyboarding, Microsoft Word and Excel, internet and e-mail functionality.

 Learn the Math, Reasoning through Language Arts, Social Studies and Science necessary to sit for the High School Equivalency (Formerly GED) exam.

 A shop for students re-entering the workforce that provides appropriate attire for the office and interviews.